 Idea 5: Get Creative

-If you have always wanted to participate in charity events, crafts, research certain items or anything else of that nature, your recovery is a great time to get on those items.
-You can organize a lot through phone and email and you will likely have lots of down time with which to work.
+If you have always wanted to participate in charity events, crafts, certain research items or anything else of that nature, your recovery is a great time to get on those items.
+You can organize a lot through phone and email, and you will likely have lots of downtimes with which to work.
 If you want to work on a quilt, look into a certain topic, or even clean out your junk drawer, take advantage of that time.